void

 Hašek in Vršovice

 Jaroslav Hašek lived in Vršovice with his wife Jarmila in 1911 and 1912, and it was here in house no. 363 (Palackého třída, now Moskevská) that his son Richard was born on 2 May 1912.
-The author was registered at this address on 28 Desember 1911, but already on 29 July 1912 he was listed in Vinohrady.
+The author was registered at this address on 28 December 1911, but already on 29 July 1912 he was listed in Vinohrady.
 His wife had also moved, to her parents in Dejvice.
 The split must obviously have happened very soon after their son was born.

-The good soldier Švejk in captivity
+The Good Soldier Švejk in Captivity

 In Dobrý voják Švejk v zajetí Vršovice is mentioned only in passing when a fellow at k.u.k.
 Militärgericht Prag whistles the song Když jsem já šel do Vršovic na posvícení.[1]